-Students will have to sit three components.
+Students will have to sit three exams:

-Component 1: Is a non-exam assessment that lasts between 21 and 23 minutes.
+Component 1 is a non-exam assessment that lasts between 21 and 23 minutes.
 Students present a research project they carry out independently and then discuss the content with the examiner.
-They will also have a short discussion based on a stimulus card.
+They will also have a short discussion based on stimulus card.
+(30% of the final grade)